The beginning

 Recognition

 The Academy is widely regarded as a guardian of the best watchmaking traditions.
 The Academy contributes to the career development of its members, as the very fact of accepting a watchmaker to AHCI is a recognition of quality, ingenuity and creativity – a kind of “AHCI test”.
-AHCI members have won 27 prizes at the Grand Prix d’Horlogerie de Genève, the most prestigious competition in the industry, including the 2010 Special Jury Prize for outstanding contribution to the development of haute horlogerie.
+AHCI members have won 27 prizes at the Grand Prix d’Horlogerie de Genève (GPHG), the most prestigious competition in the industry, including the 2010 and 2023 Special Jury Prizes for outstanding contribution to the development of “Haute Horlogerie”.

 In recent years, when the interest in the market for previously worn timepieces has been rapidly growing, there has been a significant increase in quotations for watches created by independent watchmakers, AHCI academicians.
 For example, auction records are broken by Georges Daniels, Philippe Dufour, Vianney Halter, François-Paul Journe and their pieces.
 The watches exhibited by AHCI members or their brands during the Only Watch Charity Auction show excellent results.
 The contribution of the watches created for the last Only Watch 2021 by Svend Andersen, David Candaux, Kari Voutilainen (with De Bethune), François-Paul Journe, Konstantin Chaykin, Ludovic Ballouard and Felix Baumgartner, Urwerk, reaches the 6,760,000 CHF.